Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

 )

 = 2024/12/22
-Before winter break, we used the CAD technical drawings in our [intake plan entry reference] to determine the parts Eric would need to build the new intake changes.
+Before winter break, we used the CAD technical drawings in our #entry-reference(title: "Intake v2", type: "plan", date: datetime(year: 2024, month: 10, day: 26)) to determine the parts Eric would need to build the new intake changes.
 He made a loose-fit model of the intake to help with planning and noted problems that needed to be fixed in the future.

 == Delegation
 #delegation(